-Abi joined TGLA in March 2019 specifically to look for commercial as well as Children's and Young Adult books.
-She works across both fiction and non-fiction.
+Abi joined TGLA in March 2019 and works across fiction and non-fiction for adults and children.

 Before joining TGLA, Abi worked as a literary scout at Rosalind Ramsay Ltd for seven years.
 She has incredibly broad experience in the industry having been a literary agent at Georgina Capel Associates prior to becoming a scout and having also worked as a bookseller at Blackwell’s and on the sales team at Faber and Faber.

 Abi has a BA in English Literature from Bristol University and an MA in English Literature: Issues in Modern Culture from University College London.